 What are the Symptoms of a Cervical Radiculopathy?

 Pain in your neck and radiating down your arm is the most common symptom.
 The worst pain is often felt further down the arm than in your neck.
 Compression of the nerve may also lead to impaired nerve function, meaning that you may have areas of reduced sensation in the arm or reduced power in muscles supplied by the compressed nerve.
 The graphic below shows common pain referral patterns for compression of nerves at different cervical spine levels.

 How is a Cervical Radiculopathy Diagnosed?

 Your physiotherapist is skilled at determining which structures may be causing your neck and arm pain.
-There are certain questions that they may ask you to help narrow down the diagnosis and this helps to guide a hands-on assessment.
+There are specific questions that they may ask you to help narrow down the diagnosis, which helps guide a hands-on assessment.
 Your physio will palpate the muscles and joints around your neck, as well as perform testing of the nerves.
-If further investigation is required an MRI is the best way to diagnose cervical radiculopathy, however, a CT scan or X-ray can still help with diagnosis.
+If further investigation is required, an MRI is the best way to diagnose cervical radiculopathy.
+However, a CT scan or X-ray can still help with diagnosis.

 Cervical Radiculopathy Treatment